 SISE - Standardisation in Surgical Education

-- Providing international guidance on surgical training, to allow surgeons achieve competence by following pre-defined, standardized pathways
+• Provide international guidance on surgical training, to allow surgeons achieve competence by following pre-defined, standardised pathways

-- Collecting data to improve the educational system by certification, provide new quality benchmarks and finally increase patient safety.
+• Collect data to improve the educational system through certification and new quality benchmarks

 Founding members